ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/

 if you have not created symbolic links in Windows before.
 (BTW, those two links should be _soft_ symbolic links, also known as softlinks.)
-You could first create the two files `C:\tmp\altairpos.txt`  and `C:\tmp\altairdata.txt`, to which the symbolic links in `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\altairpos.txt` and `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\altairdata.txt` should point, by (within a Cygwin terminal) trying the two commands
+You could first create the two files `C:\tmp\altairpos.txt`  and `C:\tmp\altairdata.txt`, to which the symbolic links in `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\altairpos.txt` and `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\altairdata.txt` should point, by (within a Cygwin terminal) trying the two commands:

-    touch /cygdrive/c/tmp/altairdata.txt
+    touch /cygdrive/c/tmp/altairpos.txt

 and

-    touch /cygdrive/c/tmp/altairpos.txt
+    touch /cygdrive/c/tmp/altairdata.txt

 which should create empty files in `C:\tmp\altairpos.txt` and `C:\tmp\altairdata.txt` -- and then, after that, creating the symbolic links to those files mentioned above.